0xHamy/markdown-moment/README.md

 	4. The structure is going to be like a custom table of contents with links to the markdown pages & media

+Before login, the subdomain will have a top nav with these items:
+- Preview courses; shows all courses, their modules, sections but not content
+- Login page
+- Register page

+The `academy.cyberm.ca` **AFTER LOGIN** will have a hidden navbar on top with these items:
+- Username; opens settings; language change
+- Courses; opens all courses
+- Progress; opens all in-progress and finished courses with filters
+- Dim switch (far left side)

+Courses will contain all courses with filters and search available to see:
+- crash courses, foundations or masterclass
+- search by topic (one or multiple can be selected)
+- search by language (English or French)